Add flag to ruby to make warnings fatal.

-#8 Updated by Thomas Sawyer almost 2 years ago
+#8 Updated by Thomas Sawyer about 2 years ago

 It wouldn't break backward compatibility, but it would take time for libraries to adjust to take the most advantage of it.
 And yet, any library with active development will likely adjust very quickly.